LaxarJS/laxar/docs/manuals/adapters.md

   For the _plain_ integration, the widget module must have a method `create` to instantiate the controller, and optionally an array `injections` to specify services required by the widget, such as the event bus.
   These injections are used as arguments to `create` in the order that they are listed in `injections`.

-* The method `create` is a factory that actually creates the widget adapter for a given widget instance.
+* The method `create` of the adapter is a factory that actually creates the widget adapter for a given widget instance.
   Each widget instance has its own adapter instance, so that the adapter is free to maintain state information specific to the current widget instance, as may be required by the integration technology.
-  For each widget to be instantiated, `create` is called with an _environment_ object containing the instance configuration and other context information for the widget controller, chiefly the instance's handle to the event bus.
+  For each widget to be instantiated, `create` is called with an _environment_ object containing the instance configuration, available services to be injected into widgets, and other context information for the widget controller, chiefly the instance's handle to the event bus.

 * Optionally an adapter may provide a method called `applyViewChanges`.
   Whenever the _LaxarJS_ runtime carried out some task that may have tampered with the model of one or more widgets, like the asynchronous delivery of event bus events, this method gets called.